-Our Star Lab is a great place for students to start their exploration of the universe including activities involving our solar system, constellations, moon phases, and tides.
-Students will also hear stories behind the constellations from around the world.
+Our Star Lab is a great place for student ecologists to start their exploration of the universe including activities involving our solar system, constellations, moon phases, and tides.
+Student ecologists will also hear stories behind the constellations from around the world.
 Learning objectives include describing the different planets in our solar system and how the moon affects our tidal cycle on Earth.

 The challenge course is a tool for continued team-building, individual confidence building, and fostering good communication in a group of people (usually done after completing initiatives).
 Facilitators balance fun, teamwork, and learning through a series of physical and mental activities.

-Students climb horizontally around our former water tower using climbing holds with the help of fellow students spotting them.
-Spotting not only keeps students safe but also provides an opportunity to practice their communication and teamwork skills learned while participating in Initiatives and the Low Ropes Course.
+Student ecologists climb horizontally around our former water tower using climbing holds with the help of fellow students spotting them.
+Spotting not only keeps students safe but also provides an opportunity to practice their communication and teamwork skills learned while participating in Initiatives and the Challenge Course.

 Outdoor Adventure Activities